miguelcaldeiraa/PyMastery/README.md

 # Python Introduction - PyMastery 🐍
-- mA comprehensive introduction to Python programming
+- A comprehensive introduction to Python programming